YichenTang97/GELM/README.md

 # GELM
- A python implementation of the discriminative graph regularized Extreme Learning Machine (GELM) proposed by Yong Peng et al. [1], with sklearn compatibility.
+ An unofficial python implementation of the discriminative graph regularized Extreme Learning Machine (GELM) proposed by Yong Peng et al. [1], with sklearn compatibility.

 ## Introduction